User Community Service Desk Downloads

 3. Select Save.

-You can add and delete assignees of the task directly from the board, with two exceptions:
+You can update who’s responsible for a task directly from the board, with two exceptions:

 • The assignee is a group or role.
 In this case, you need to edit the task.